loning/the-math/docs/unsolved-math-problems/book-1-foundations/part-01-number-theoretic-mysteries/chapter-02-twin-prime-conjecture.md

 Each factor $(1 - 1/(p-1)^2)$ represents:
 - Probability that p divides neither member of a random pair (n, n+2)
 - How prime p "allows" other primes to form twins
-- The collective consciousness of primes about twinning
+- The collective observer of primes about twinning

 The infinite product is the universe calculating its own capacity for minimal difference. ∎